 At GRIN Launcher we sit on top of 20M+ websites database (as of April 2019), and a HUGE portion of them is not mobile friendly.

 We’re redesigning their website specifically because of that issue.
 It’s a veterinary clinic and they have good search rankings.
 They’re actually pretty good marketers and have a successful business, but 40 percent of their traffic was mobile and the latest Google updates have really punished their traffic and there’s really no way to get around that other than to rebuild your site in a mobile responsive design.

-To sum it up on local lead generation
+To sum it up on the local lead generation

-Learning language 30 minutes a day is better than raving 8 hours session on weekend.
+Learning language 30 minutes a day is better than raving 8 hours session on a weekend.
 Same with marketing – it should be an ongoing, structured effort.
-Too often small business owners are sucked into every day hustle and pay attention to lead generation on occasional basis.
+Too often small business owners are sucked into everyday hustle and pay attention to lead generation on an occasional basis.